Na Ghar Ke Na Ghaat Ke: Plot

-Devki Nandan Tripathi (director Rahul Aggarwal) is a simple, rustic man who tries his luck in the city of dreams, Mumbai.
+Devki Nandan Tripathi is a simple, rustic man who tries his luck in the city of dreams, Mumbai.
 He gets himself employed at the Mausam Vibhaag, his only means to a lucrative and thriving future.
 The plot thickens and so do Devki's circumstances, for he pursues something that he had never meant to.
 He finds himself doing everything except dedicating time to his vocation.
 He comes across an array of city people who often find his innocence amusing and comical, but Devki realises that they stick with him even in the thickest of bogs that his life hauls him in.
 From the village folk to the corrupt cop to the impish goon, Devki finds himself cared for and aided even while he feels entrenched in a Na Ghar Ke Na Ghaat Ke state of affairs.
-The film depicts the everyday struggle of common man in a ‘rural meets urban’ set-up.
+The film depicts the everyday struggle of the common man in a ‘rural meets urban’ set-up.

-Director Aggarwal plays the lead opposite Narayani Shastri, while one meets iconic characters played by Om Puri, Paresh Rawal, Ravi Kishan and Neena Gupta.